Arizona Department of Education AT Short Term Loan Library

 Continuing the Journey: Mathematics Learning 2021 and Beyond

-This document addresses three key areas that have implications for equitable access to high-quality mathematics teaching and learning.
-The three areas are a focus on grade-level content; instruction through equitable, effective teaching practices; and planning for advocacy.
+This document addresses three key areas that have implications for access to high-quality mathematics teaching and learning.
+The three areas are a focus on grade-level content; comprehensive instruction, effective teaching practices; and planning for advocacy.

 Publication Date: July 2021